 My good friend Esra Alhamal and I have been teaching together online, these are now available as Recorded courses with PDFs: Virtual tour of Uzbekistan and our previous course Elements of Mamluk Manuscripts

-Finally I also offer live video tuition, one to one or for small groups of up to 4 participants via Zoom as well as in person workshops for those in and around London as well as internationally.
+Finally I also offer live video tuition, via Zoom as well as in person workshops for those in and around London as well as internationally.
 For either, we can schedule sessions and cover topics, techniques and patterns from the world of Islamic Geometric Patterns & Design bespoke to your needs.

 All the best from,

 Which pens and colours work well on uncoated paper

 Which pens and colours work well on silk coated paper

 GIfting a workshop place to a loved one is easy.
 Book a place or multiple places at any of the venueof your choice.
 Let me know by email that it's a gift, who it's for and any personal message.
 I can then create a bespoke gift card PDF for you to email or print and post to your loved one.
 If you're not sure of dates.
 Pick any future date and I can arrange as needed with either you or your loved one.

 Six Beginners' online classes with Imran Khan Cancer Appeal.
 Starts Saturday 1st October, 11 to 12pm (UK), continues on 8, 15 and 29 October and 5 and 12 November.